 Background research that has informed the draft Plan can be found under resources.

 The Draft South East and Tablelands Regional Plan was on exhibition from 23 May until 23 August 2016.

 The draft plan outlines goals for the region including:

-The Department of Planning and Environment received submissions from South East and Tablelands residents and other community representatives including local councils, community groups, and peak bodies.
+The Department received submissions from South East and Tablelands residents and other community representatives including local councils, community groups, and peak bodies.
 The feedback received throughout the consultation period informed the finalisation of the plan.
 Department staff considered the submissions, including recording and analysing the issues and examining the suggested changes to the draft plans.